chworthey/synther/README.md

 ## To Install latest build for your project...

+For Windows or Linux:

 ```bash
 conda activate <YOUR ENVIRONMENT>
 conda install -c ptrick synther
 ```

+Mac is still in development, stay tuned!

 ## Documentation